 Please refer to the GUIDELINES for mentors

-Omotunde Babalola, Associate Director Quality Assurance & Disposition, Bristol Myers Squibb (and Cornell alumna)
+Omotunde Babalola, Associate Director Quality Assurance & Disposition, Bristol Myers Squibb (Cornell alumna)

 Jeff Ballyns, FDA Regulator